 It's about opening our doors to visitors like high school students, people returning to study, parents and teachers.
 It's a fun-filled, fact-finding experience for everyone.

 Orientation happens the week before the start of each semester and it's a great way for new students to adjust to uni life.

-In O-Week you'll get to meet teaching staff and new students, find your way around campus and understand where to go for support.
+In O-Week you'll get to meet teaching staff and new students, find your way around campus and understand where to go for our legendary support.

 Being successful at uni is as much about being organised as it is about being intelligent.

 Manage your time with a study pattern that helps you get to lectures/tutorials and submit your assignments on time.

 Ask for help

 Don't be put off by any early struggles.
 Talk to your lecturers, tutors, learning advisers or any of our other 'supporters'.
 Don't be afraid to ask for help.

 Don't be a stranger.
 Join a club or society.
 Attend everything you can, not just lectures and tutorials, but forums and other school activities.